jaimerodriguez/holodemo/README.md

 We won't be using this because by default what Vuforia does when the image is recognized it enables the children of the GameObject.
 In our case, we do want to enable our Yoda, but it is not a child of our Vuforia image, so we won't use the default behavior.
 We will use the one in this next step.

 3. Add a  *VuforiaTrackingBehavior *component to the *Vuforia_Image_Yoda* we added earlier to our scene.
-This script does very little: When an object (our image), this script calls its OnTrackingFoundMethod() which calls **SceneManager.Instance.VuforiaObjectDetected() **which lets our SceneManager know it needs to do the work (to show our Yoda, hide laser, etc.)
+This script does two things:
+	1. When an object (our image) is recognized by Vuforia, this script calls its **OnTrackingFoundMethod() **which in-turn calls **SceneManager.Instance.VuforiaObjectDetected() **which lets our SceneManager know it needs to do the work (to show our Yoda, hide laser, etc.)

+	2. The script takes some visual cues that are mostly aimed at demoing it in "laser mode".
+Such that when an object is identified we change the Highlight color of that object so user knows we found it].
+To configure these cues, set the following properties in the VuforiaTargetBehavior component:
+		1. Target Highlight = "Green" [the green matrial in HololensDemo\Resources\Materials folder].
+		2. Target Normal = "Red"  [Red material, in HololensDemo\Resources\Materials folder].
+		3. TargetRenderer = Reticle  [The GameObject we added as a child to SceneManager]
+		4. Target = Cursor [our Cursor GameObject from the scene].

 ### Voice commands